 VoIP stands for Voice over IP.
 It is the general term to refer to the fact that communications are being done over the IP protocol; when someone refers to VoIP, it is referring to the set of technologies, not a specific one.
 Nowadays, VoIP doesn't focus specifically on the voice, but video as well.
 VoIP is present in many places:

 Usually, the most common Internet protocols that are used to make VoIP happen are SIP and RTP.
 There are others such as AIX.
-SIP is the signalling protocol, the one that tells the phone to ring (for example), RTP is the media protocol, the one that carries the voice and/or video.
+SIP is the signalling protocol that tells the phone to ring (for example), RTP is the media protocol, the one that carries the voice and/or video.

 You can see IP Telephony as a sub-set of VoIP.
 IP Telephony could be seen as a very specific case of use of the VoIP and maybe the most successful of them.
 IP Telephony tries to homologate the same concepts of the classic telephony system:

 Also, IP Telephony will bring more features.
 Before discussing them, I will need to explain the common scenario.
 I will explain all, keep reading.

 End-users are considered to be the customers, in other words, those you actually use the phone.
 End-users connect to the IP Telephony system through endpoints.
 An endpoint could be an IP Phone such as a SNOM, Gransgream (actual hardware that has a dedicated purpose) or a softphone such as Linphone, Bria (software installed in your computer or smartphone).

 The endpoints connect to a class 5 PBX.
 In general terms, a class 5 PBX is a PBX that gives service to the endpoint.
 Class 5 PBXes give some useful functionalities such as voicemail, call forwarding, follow me, time conditions IVR (auto-attendant), call center, queues, broadcasting (paging), call recording, eavesdropping, transcoding and many others.